 - They send out massive numbers of fraudulent emails in order to catch a small percentage of recipients off guard.

 - They create a sense of urgency so that the victim does not think twice before clicking the link or downloading the attachment.

 The person to be impersonated can be anyone who the recipient knows or trusts completely.
 Moreover, the hackers research in advance about the target so that they don’t make any mistakes while making the email appear legitimate.
-Consequently, this makes the cyber attack vector more sophisticated, convincing, and harder for the victim to identify.
+Consequently, this makes the cyber attack vectors more sophisticated, convincing, and harder for the victim to identify.

-- Hackers acquire personal details of the victim such as their colleagues, seniors, home address, or places they visit the most on the internet.
+- Hackers acquire personal details of the victim, such as their colleagues, seniors, home address, or places they visit the most on the internet.